Skip to main content

 Assigning from the Project Catalog:

-1. Navigate to the Project Catalog or choose Project Catalog from the left side navigation panel
+1. Navigate to the Project Catalog under the Curriculum category in the lefthand navigation menu

 2. Choose the project you would like to assign.

-1. Click the blue Add button and choose Projects.
+1. Click the blue Add button and choose CodeHS Project.

 2. Use the search bar to find the Project you would like to add.